 Former FOX News Channel host and producer Crystal I. Berger will serve as guest host for the interview.
 Ms. Berger has been a featured speaker and host at the United Nations, Business Insider, the Congressional Black Caucus, AMC Networks and more.
 She is published in Black Enterprise, Mediabistro and on FOX News.
 Ms. Berger’s upcoming book, “Commanding Confidence”, set for release in September 2022 is the playbook for commanding confidence in business and in life.
 She is also the founder of EBO, an on-demand expert matching engine that makes it easy for media outlets to discover, vet, and book on-air talent.

-For the fourth and final virtual session of “Equity First” on Tuesday, November 30th, we were honored to host global media leader, philanthropist, producer, and actress Oprah Winfrey in a one-on-one interview led by our President and CEO, Diane Bell-McKoy.
+For a special Giving Tuesday edition of “Equity First” on Tuesday, November 30th, we were honored to host global media leader, philanthropist, producer, and actress Oprah Winfrey in a one-on-one interview led by our President and CEO, Diane Bell-McKoy.
 The evening’s conversation explored Ms. Winfrey’s experiences in Baltimore and her search for career equity, her approach to creating and maintaining authentic relationships, and her perspective on finding one’s personal value within the imposed systems of our society.

 Over the course of her esteemed career, Oprah Winfrey has created an unparalleled connection with people around the world.
 As host of the top-rated, award-winning “The Oprah Winfrey Show,” she entertained, enlightened, and uplifted millions of viewers for twenty-five years.
 Winfrey’s accomplishments as a global media leader, producer, actress, author and philanthropist have established her as one of the most influential and admired public figures in the world today.